-Lockers are provided when possible in the Middle School (dimensions 15" w x 13" d).
-Adjustable locker shelves are recommended.
-Students may go to their lockers only at the following times: before Morning Meeting; before and after lunch; and during recess, afternoon break, conference periods, activity periods, sports, and/or with teacher permission.
+Lockers are provided when possible in the Middle School.
+Students should attempt to gather their books and materials before morning meeting for the morning classes and at recess for the afternoon classes.
+Students may not go to their lockers during class without teacher permission.
 Students are expected to keep their lockers orderly and to make sure they are locked to protect their personal belongings.
 Students should not leave valuables in their lockers.
 Students may not open another student's locker without permission.
 Decorations must be in the spirit of good taste and judgment (at the sole discretion of the Academy) and need to be taken down within two weeks of the end of the academic year.